-To copy 3D Blu-ray disc, you have to get a 3D Blu-ray copy software program, plus source 3D Blu-ray disc, target blank writable 3D Blu-ray disc, computer with Blu-ray recorder drive, and Intenet connection for disc decrypting if neccessary.
-The below guide takes copying 3D Blu-ray disc on Mac as example to show you how to get a copy of 3D Blu-ray disc on Mac and Windows with the help of Leawo Blu-ray Copy for Mac, which has both Windows and Mac versions with quite similar program interface and operation.
+To get a copy of 3D Blu-ray disc, you have to get a 3D Blu-ray copy software program, plus source 3D Blu-ray disc, target blank writable 3D Blu-ray disc, computer with Blu-ray recorder drive, and Intenet connection for disc decrypting if neccessary.
+The below guide shows you how to get a copy of 3D Blu-ray disc on Mac with the help of Leawo Blu-ray Copy for Mac, which has both Windows and Mac versions with quite similar program interface and operation.

-How to Copy 3D Blu-ray Disc on Mac with Leawo Blu-ray Copy for Mac:
+How to Backup 3D Blu-ray Disc on Mac with Leawo Blu-ray Copy for Mac:

 1. Insert a blank writable Blu-ray disc into another Blu-ray recorder drive and then choose it as target under “Copy to” option.
 If you only get one Blu-ray recorder, choose to create “ISO file” first and then follow the below steps to copy created 3D Blu-ray ISO image file to Blu-ray disc.

 2. It is noted that you need to choose “Full Movie” mode in case of destroying 3D movie structure.

 If you want to copy 3D ISO image file to writable blank Blu-ray disc, check the below steps:

 Part 4: Tips on 3D Blu-ray Movie Watching